StimulCross/nestjs-ttl-cache/README.md

 Although it is possible to set `Infinity` as TTL value for a cache entry, it is not recommended to create immortal entries.
 If you need a persistent storage, consider using `Map` or plain object instead.
 Read the caveat from the original maintainer [here](https://github.com/isaacs/ttlcache#immortality-hazards).

-You can also consider using [nestjs-lru-cache](https://github.com/stimulcross/nestjs-lru-cache) - a NestJS wrapper for [lru-cache](https://github.com/isaacs/node-lru-cache) library that implements LRU cache.
+You can also consider using [nestjs-lru-cache](https://github.com/stimulcross/nestjs-lru-cache) - a NestJS wrapper for [lru-cache](https://github.com/isaacs/node-lru-cache) library that implements LRU caching.

 ## General Usage